Larcum Kendall: K1

 K1 was used again by Cook for his third voyage (HMS Resolution 1776–80).
 In April 1779 off Kamchatka K1 stopped.
 A seaman with watchmaking experience cleaned it and started it again, but in June the balance spring broke and it could not be repaired.
 After its arrival in Britain in September 1780 it was returned to Kendall for repairs.
-K1 left England in May 1787 with the First Fleet voyaging to New South Wales in HMS Sirius.
+K1 left England in May 1787 with the First Fleet, voyaging to what would become New South Wales in HMS Sirius.
 K1 was transferred to HMAT Supply in the Indian Ocean, and arrived at Botany Bay on 18 January 1788.
-After some months ashore with Astronomer Lieutenant William Dawes, K1 was returned to HMS Sirius and travelled to Cape Town to collect supplies for the colony.
-After the wreck of Sirius at Norfolk Island in March 1790, K1 was put on board HMAT Supply which went to Batavia to collect more supplies, and eventually took K1 back to England via Cape Horn arriving in Plymouth in April 1792.
+After some months ashore with Astronomer Lieutenant William Dawes, K1 was returned to HMS Sirius, which travelled to Cape Town to collect supplies for the Australian colony.
+After the wreck of Sirius at Norfolk Island in March 1790, K1 was put on board HMAT Supply which went to Batavia to collect more supplies, and eventually took K1 back to England via Cape Horn, arriving in Plymouth in April 1792.

-K1 went to sea with Admiral Sir John Jervis in 1793.
-He took it to the West Indies and the Mediterranean and it was on board HMS Victory at the Battle of Cape St Vincent.
+K1 went to sea again with Admiral Sir John Jervis in 1793.
+He took it to the West Indies and the Mediterranean and it was on board HMS Victory at the Battle of Cape St Vincent in 1797.
 It was finally "pensioned off" to Greenwich in 1802.
-K1 was described by John Gilbert, Master of the Resolution on Cook's second voyage as "The greatest piece of mechanism the world has ever seen".
+K1 was described by John Gilbert, Master of the Resolution on Cook's second voyage, as "The greatest piece of mechanism the world has ever seen".

 K1 is now kept in the Royal Observatory, Greenwich at the National Maritime Museum, Greenwich, England.
 In 1988 K1 went to Sydney for Australia's Bicentenary and spent some months in Sydney's Powerhouse Museum.
 In 2007 K1 went to the United States for the "Maps" exhibition in Chicago.